sbateeni/pdf-to-text-converter/README.md

-# PDF to Image Converter
+# PDF to text Converter

 This project converts PDF files to images, extracts text using OCR, and saves the extracted text to Word or PDF files.